Candice-Leigh-King/moving-moran/_drafts/ultimate-maui-guide.md

-            name, so if you see something cool, safely pull over and check them out!</li><li>Hana Lava Tube ( Mile Marker 31) Turn Left on Ula&rsquo;ino road to check out the coolest lava tube!&nbsp; Make sure you bring your flash lights!</li><li>Honokalani Beach - Black sand against an incredibly blue ocean.&nbsp; Need I say more?
-There are hiking trails, and even a campground here.&nbsp;</li><li>Hana Town- as you can see this is a pretty extensive list, so if you can spend the night in Hana you can make the most of your trip!
-Check out the many yummy food trucks for dinner.&nbsp;</li><li>Koki Beach- A gorgeous red-ish sand beach that is perfect to relax on!</li><li>&nbsp;Venus Ponds- A must stop in my opninion!
-A short trail down to a secluded swimming area off of the ocean.&nbsp; You can cliff jump here and the water is clear and and so refreshing!</li><li>Wailua Falls- Pull off on the side of the road in the many parking spaces.&nbsp; You can see the falls from the road, or take the short path to a pool area where you can jump in!</li><li>The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike on all of Maui!&nbsp; Do not miss this stop!&nbsp; Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</li></ol>
+            name, so if you see something cool, safely pull over and check them out!</li><li>Hana Lava Tube ( Mile Marker 31) Turn Left on Ula&rsquo;ino road to check out the coolest lava tube!&nbsp; Make sure you bring your flash lights!</li></ol>
     -
         _section-type: blog-window
+        window_image: /uploads/maui/maui17.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>8.
+Honokalani Beach - Black sand against an incredibly blue
+            ocean.&nbsp; Need I say more?
+There are hiking trails, and even a campground here.&nbsp;</p><p>9.
+Hana Town- as you can see this is a pretty extensive list, so if you can spend the night in Hana you can make the most of your trip!
+Check out the many yummy food trucks for dinner.&nbsp;</p><p>10.
+Koki Beach- A gorgeous red-ish sand beach that is perfect to relax on!</p><p>11.
+Venus Ponds- A must stop in my opninion!
+A short trail down to a secluded swimming area off of the ocean.&nbsp; You can cliff jump here and the water is clear and and so refreshing!</p><p>12.
+Wailua Falls- Pull off on the side of the road in the many parking spaces.&nbsp; You can see the falls from the road, or take the short path to a pool area where you can jump in!</p><p>13.
+The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike on all of Maui!&nbsp; Do not miss this stop!&nbsp;
+            Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
+    -
+        _section-type: blog-fixed
+        blog-fixed_image: /uploads/maui/maui15.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>9.
+Hana Town- as you can see this is a pretty extensive list, so
+            if you can spend the night in Hana you can make the most of your trip!
+Check out the many yummy food trucks for dinner.&nbsp;</p><p>10.
+Koki Beach- A gorgeous red-ish sand beach that is perfect to relax on!</p><p>11.
+Venus Ponds- A must stop in my opninion!
+A short trail down to a secluded swimming area off of the ocean.&nbsp; You can cliff jump here and the water is clear and and so refreshing!</p><p>12.
+Wailua Falls- Pull off on the side of the road in the many parking spaces.&nbsp; You can see the falls from the road, or take the short path to a pool area where you can jump in!</p><p>13.
+The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike on all of Maui!&nbsp; Do not miss this stop!&nbsp;
+            Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
+    -
+        _section-type: blog-window
+        window_image: /uploads/maui/maui27.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>11.
+Venus Ponds- A must stop in my opninion!
+A short trail down
+            to a secluded swimming area off of the ocean.&nbsp; You can cliff jump here and the water is clear and and so refreshing!</p><p>12.
+            Wailua Falls- Pull off on the side of the road in the many parking spaces.&nbsp; You can see the falls from the road, or take the short path to a pool area where you can jump in!</p><p>13.
+The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike on all of Maui!&nbsp; Do not miss this stop!&nbsp; Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
+    -
+        _section-type: blog-fixed
+        blog-fixed_image: /uploads/maui/maui12.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>12.
+Wailua Falls- Pull off on the side of the road in the many
+            parking spaces.&nbsp; You can see the falls from the road, or take the short path to a pool area where you can jump in!</p>
+    -
+        _section-type: blog-arches
+        right_image: /uploads/maui/maui29.jpg
+        left_image: /uploads/maui/maui30.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>13.
+The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike
+            on all of Maui!&nbsp; Do not miss this stop!&nbsp; Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
+    -
+        _section-type: blog-window
-        window_image: /images/movingmoran-cactus.jpeg
+        window_image: /uploads/maui/maui19.jpg
     -
         _section-type: blog-text
         text-html: >-